akib1162100/financial-demo/README.md

 ### Local AWS CLI

-Before the CI/CD pipeline can run, you will use the AWS CLI locally to create some items, so also install & configure the CLI locally.
+Before the CI/CD pipeline can run, you will use the AWS CLI locally to create some resources and need to install & configure the CLI locally.

 #### Install AWS CLI v2